 Full form of India

 Bharat (country), as a name, is not an acronym and, therefore, does not have a full form.
-India is a South Asian country, and it is the seventh-largest country by area and the second-largest country by population.
+India is a South Asian country, the seventh-largest country by area and the second-largest country by population.
 India is the most populous democracy globally and is bounded by the Indian Ocean in the south, the Arabian Sea in the southwest and the Bay of Bengal in the southeast.
 The name India is derived from Sindhu (Indus was a river, the major parts of which were oriented into Pakistan).

-The word Indus finds its first reference to the world’s oldest civilisation, the Indus Valley Civilization.
+The word Indus finds its first reference in the world’s oldest civilisation, the Indus Valley Civilization.
 The Greeks referred to the country on the other side of the Indus River as Indoi, and this name was later changed to India.
 After market-based economic reforms in 1991, India became one of the fastest-growing major economies and is considered a newly industrialised country.

 I – Independent

 D – Declared

 I – In

 By what other name is India known?